satellite-image-deep-learning/techniques/README.md

 - [Mxnet repository for generating embeddings on satellite images](https://github.com/fisch92/Metric-embeddings-for-satellite-image-classification) -> Includes sampling of images, mining algorithms, different architectures, error functions, measures for evaluation.

-- [Fine tuning CLIP with Remote Sensing (Satellite) images and captions](https://huggingface.co/blog/fine-tune-clip-rsicd) -> fine tuning CLIP on the [RSICD](https://github.com/201528014227051/RSICD_optimal) image captioning dataset, to enable querying large catalogues in natural language.
-With [repo](https://github.com/arampacha/CLIP-rsicd), uses 🤗
+- [CLIP-rsicd](https://github.com/arampacha/CLIP-rsicd) -> fine tuning CLIP on the [RSICD](https://github.com/201528014227051/RSICD_optimal) image captioning dataset, to enable querying large catalogues in natural language using 🤗

-- [Image search with 🤗 datasets](https://huggingface.co/blog/image-search-datasets) -> tutorial on fine tuning an image search model

 - [GRN-SNDL](https://github.com/jiankang1991/GRN-SNDL) -> model the relations between samples (or scenes) by making use of a graph structure which is fed into network learning